MatrosovaTalia/PL_validity_rules/Kotlin validity rules.md

 ```

 10. If the property is declared as read-only `val`, it is invalid to change its value.
 11. It is valid to mark a compile time constant with `const` modifier if the property is :
     * Top-level, or member of an object declaration or a companion object;
     * Initialized with a value of type String or a primitive type;
     * there is no custom getter.

-12. Implicit widening is invalid.
-One cannot call a function, that expects Double, with Int or Float without explicit cast to Double.

-    ``` kotlin
-    fun main() {
-        fun printDouble(d: Double) { print(d) }
-    	val i = 1
-    	val d = 1.1
-    	val f = 1.1f

-    	printDouble(d)
-    //    printDouble(i) // Error: Type mismatch
-    //    printDouble(f) // Error: Type mismatch
-    }
-    ```

-13. Interfaces can contain declarations for abstract methods as well as method implementations.
+12. Interfaces can contain declarations for abstract methods as well as method implementations.

-14. If the class derives from multiple interfaces it must implement all methods, that are inherited from multiple interfaces.
+13. If the class derives from multiple interfaces it must implement all methods, that are inherited from multiple interfaces.
 Even if a method has only one implementation among the interfaces.

 ``` kotlin
 interface A {